redox-os/website/content/news/this-month-260131.md

 Now we can access Redox in QEMU or real hardware without manual intervention!

-## Massive Input Latency Reduction
+## Massive USB Input Latency Reduction

-Wildan Mubarok reduced the PS/2 and USB input latency by removing heap allocation in the `rehid` library.
+Wildan Mubarok reduced the USB input latency by removing heap allocation in the `rehid` library.

-In a QEMU benchmark without KVM acceleration he reported an USB input latency reduction of 100ms to 30ms, a 70% latency reduction.
+In a QEMU benchmark without KVM acceleration he reported an input latency reduction of 100ms to 30ms, a 70% latency reduction.

 ## Redox on VPS!